shakil18/Online-Inventory-System/README.md

 <!-- ABOUT THE PROJECT -->
 # Online Inventory System <a name = "about_the_project"></a>

-This GitHub repository is about to deploy a JavaEE based web-application.
-The web application is about an online inventory system.
-The inventory system stores all information into the SQL database.
+The Inventory Management System Java Project was developed using JavaEE programming Language.
+In this inventory management system in Java is similar to the stock management system where the user can add and update the product details.
+This is a simple java project built in Eclipse IDE with MySQL as a backend database.
 The system is developed by following [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) approach.

 <!-- DIRECTORY STRUCTURE -->
 ## Directory Structure <a name = "directory_structure"></a>